mackiea/ExternalNabuInterfaceDevice/README.md

 - -12V rail
 As well, ground rail 1 is redirected from NABU pin 26 to DB-25 pin 25, as per the Pinout table.

+The connected +5V rail can be connected either directly (not recommended) or connected to a fuse.
+The specifications call for a ~1A resettable LittleFuse-brand fuse, but other fuses can be used.

 # Notes
 - Ensure that the cable used is not a null-cable or loopback-cable.
 You can tell if pin 2 (RS-232 Receive) and pin 3 (RS-232 Transmit) are switched at each end.
+- Connecting and disconnecting the DB-25 cable exerts a considerable force on the ENID.
+It is recommended to add a non-conductive reinforcement across the 2 Option Card Plate bolts.

 # Pinout